-The Homeland Security program prepares students for positions in public and private sectors to be able to plan for and defend against terrorism.
+The Homeland Security program prepares students for positions in public and private sectors to be able to prepare, respond and defend against hazards that include natural disasters and terrorism.

 The program is an extension of the highly successful Criminal Justice associate degree, as well as the Criminal Investigation and Law Enforcement Leadership four-year degrees offered at the College.

 Options for employment include availability in both frontline operations and behind the scenes planning.